 Western Australia is home to a small but growing band of ship modellers building in 1:72, and it is hoped to bring as many of them as possible together under one banner as members of Fleet Base Perth.

 Fleet Base Canberra (FBC) consists of a small group of members, most of who also belong to the ACT model Boat Club (ACT MBC).
 Because of this association, we have a wide range of models including non-1/72 scale craft.

 Currently Fleet Base Brisbane has been disbanded, and members are being administered through Fleet Base Hunter Central, however, you can change this!

-Task Force 72 has now spread south to Victoria where we have a small group of members now coming together to enjoy our hobby and the support and resources of the club.
+Task Force 72 has been operating in Victoria over 10 years, where we have a small group of members coming together monthly to enjoy our hobby and the support and resources of the club.